Maurmoo/osTicket-Prereqs/README.md

 </p>
 <p>

-- Created a Windows 10 Virtual Machine on Azure with the following specifications:
+- Created a Windows 10 Virtual Machine on Azure with the following specifications
 - Name: Ticket
 - vCPUs: 4
 - Username: Labuser